pironim/elixirator_test_app/README.md

 # Implementation process

-1. To make things easier - use one mono repo backend, frontend folders with docker compose for local development
+1. To make things easier - use one mono repo backend, frontend

 2. try to build docker compose for local development but reject this idea due to tight deadline. going with all apps on local machine

-3. Rethinking requirements and figure out that redis can help with two things
+3. Rethinking requirements and figure out that redis/sidekiq can help with two things
     - can be leveraged to generate new tasks in background every 2 minutes
     - required to send websockets notifications for live updates on client side

-4. Generate new rails app - rails 8.0.1 and test db connection
+4. Generate new rails app - rails 8.0.1 and test db connection with new mysql installation

-5. generate react app with vite  npm create vite@latest . -- --template react
+5. generate react app with vite
 6. add graphql to rails application
 7. Wire react app to use one grapql query
 8. Add second query